Extended Uncertainty Principle via Dirac Quantization: Application to specific space-times

+with the Hamiltonian (up to leading order i.e. we set the complex numbers $c_{i}$ in Eq.~\ref{eq:final-hamiltonian} to $0$)

-This is the first key result of this work regarding which we would like to stress the following: First, in the flat space-time limit (i. e. $\alpha \rightarrow \infty$), we recover the standard Heisenberg Algebra:
+This is the first key result of this work, regarding which we would like to stress the following: First, in the flat space-time limit (i.e., $\alpha \rightarrow \infty$), we recover the standard Heisenberg algebra:

 However, note that the embedding strictly does not exist when ${1}/{\alpha} \to 0$.
-Second, the corrections to the standard commutation relations \eqref{AdS-Dirac-Op} are proportional to curvature invariants.
+Second, the corrections to the standard commutation relations (Eq.~\ref{eq:AdS-Dirac-Op}) are proportional to curvature invariants.
 In this case, Ricci scalar $(R)$ is $-12/\alpha^2$.
 As we show for other space-times, the corrections to the standard commutation relations are always related to curvature invariants.
-Third, the corrections to the standard commutation relations are significant when $\langle \hat{z}^{\mu} \hat{z}^{\nu} \rangle$ is comparable to $\alpha^2$.
+Third, the corrections to the standard commutation relations are significant when $\langle \hat{x}^{\alpha} \hat{x}^{\beta} \rangle$ is comparable to $\alpha^2$.
 This shows that the corrections are significant in the infrared limit.
-Fourth, using \eqref{AdS-Dirac-Op}, we can find all observables that pertain to a particle moving in anti-de Sitter space-time by expressing them in terms of the embedding coordinates $z^{\mu}$ and $\Pi^{\mu}$.
-Although the determination of $c_{1}, c_{2}$ is in general non-trivial (see \cite{kleinert1997proper}) or not possible from within the context of Dirac's framework, they are of the order of $\mathcal{O}\left(\hbar^{2}\right)$ and can be approximated as $0$.
-Finally, the results obtained here matches with the results obtained in the literature~\cite{mignemi2010extended,mallett1973position}.
+Fourth, using Eq.~\eqref{eq:AdS-Dirac-Op}, we can find all observables that pertain to a particle moving in anti-de Sitter space-time by expressing them in terms of the embedding coordinates $x^{\alpha}$ and $p^{\alpha}$.
+Finally, the results here match those obtained in the literature~\cite{mignemi2010extended,mallett1973position}.
+This validates our procedure and provides a new way of looking at the curvature effects on the position-momentum algebra.